Alaxe/alaxe.github.io/_main_sections/0_about.md

 layout: main_section
 ---
 **Hello There!**
-I'm a PhD student at MIT working with Prof. [Daniel Sanchez][daniel].
+I'm a PhD student at MIT working with Professor [Daniel Sanchez][daniel].

 Some of my _current_ interests include [podcasts], [tinkering with Linux][linux], and, yes,